-Beale - Gerrard's best Rangers signing
+Meet the man behind Gerrard's success

 "When young kids get out their mum or dad's car, and they run to the pitch to start training, if after 15 minutes they don't have the same energy that's you that's got it wrong.
 It's the same for a professional footballer."

-A 10-year spell at Chelsea began on a part-time basis in 2003, before ending as a full-time youth coach having spent time working under the likes of Jose Mourinho, Carlo Ancelotti and Guus Hiddink, while developing players such as Mason Mount, Callum Hudson-Odoi and Tammy Abraham.
+A 10-year spell at Chelsea began on a part-time basis in 2003, before ending as a full-time youth coach having spent time working under Jose Mourinho, Carlo Ancelotti and Guus Hiddink, while developing players such as Mason Mount, Callum Hudson-Odoi and Tammy Abraham.

 That resulted in a move to Liverpool, where Beale oversaw the Under-16s before progressing in 2014 to the Under-23s.
-A staggering 18 members of his squad made first-team debuts in the space of two years - including current Anfield regulars Trent Alexander-Arnold and Curtis Jones.
+A staggering 18 members of his squad made first-team debuts in the space of two years, including current regulars Trent Alexander-Arnold and Curtis Jones.

-Cruyff, Sir Bobby & Sao Paolo
+Cruyff, Sir Bobby & Sao Paulo

-Beale's fascination with foreign football stems from a 1990s obsession with Serie A and Football Italia, as well as Johan Cruyff - "the most important man in the history of the game," according to him.
+Beale's fascination with foreign football stems from a 1990s obsession with Serie A and Football Italia, as well as Johan Cruyff - "the most important man in the history of the game".

 But his biggest influence has always been Sir Bobby Robson.
 Not only because of his success and personality, but for his willingness to coach abroad in Eindhoven, Lisbon and Barcelona.

-Given that, Beale's decision to become assistant at Sao Paolo in 2017 - a club he describes as the "Manchester United or Liverpool of South America" - was too good to turn down.
+Given that, Beale's decision to become assistant at Sao Paulo in 2017 - a club he describes as the "Manchester United or Liverpool of South America" - was too good to turn down.

-An eight-month spell in Brazil saw him develop his coaching "by 50%" under Rogerio Ceni - football's highest-scoring goalkeeper with 131 goals - and coaching players such as centre-back Eder Militao, who joined Real Madrid from Porto in 2019 in a deal worth over £40m.
+An eight-month spell in Brazil saw him develop his coaching "by 50%" under Rogerio Ceni - football's highest-scoring goalkeeper with 131 goals - and work with players such as centre-back Eder Militao, who joined Real Madrid from Porto in 2019 in a deal worth more than £40m.

 A brief return to Liverpool followed - at a time when Gerrard was Under-18 coach - before Rangers made their move for the Anfield icon a year later.